 - Least Restrictive

 - Least Traumatic

 - Does not stress families Logistics/Financial Stressors

-- Avoids transmission risk and ED exposure
+- Avoids transmission risk/ ED exposure

-Appropriate Referrals to the Emergency Department
+Some Examples of Appropriate Referrals to the Emergency Department

-- Guardian has an acute safety concern and/or requests an ED evaluation (Guardian may speak with PIRC directly). - Recent/immediate suicide attempt. - Youth has Plan/Intent/Means. - Youth is unwilling to discuss suicidality and cannot state that they will be safe. - Medical concern (possible ingestion, etc.) - Provider has reservations about the youth/family's ability to safety plan effectively causing increased concern for risk. - Social or environmental dynamics cause greater concern for safety (recent trauma, limited resources for family, safety concerns in the home).
+- Guardian has an acute safety concern and/or requests an ED evaluation (Guardian may speak with PIRC directly). - Recent/immediate suicide attempt. - Youth has Plan/Intent/Means. - Youth is unwilling to discuss suicidality or to state that they will be safe. - Medical concern (possible ingestion, etc.) - Provider does not feel capable to assess for safety or to complete crisis plan. - Your instincts tell you the youth is at risk for suicide and other social or environmental dynamics are or concern for safety.